assertchris/manuscript-rebuilding-laravel/manuscript/03-environments.md

 }
 ```

-A> This is from `vendor/laravel/framework/src/Illuminate/Foundation/EnvironmentDetector.php`
+A> This is from `vendor/laravel/framework/src/Illuminate/Foundation/
+EnvironmentDetector.php`

 Here we see the effects of the `$argv` array not being set.
 If the script is being run on the command line, the method that gets executed is: